AspicTechnologies/audiostack-doc/ExtBinaural.md

 #### Binaural spatialization sample

-This sample spatialize microphone for one listener.
+This sample spatialize audio for one listener.

-For multilistener samples, please see Asio Extension samples.
+For multilistener samples, please see Asio Extension samples, since they enable multi-output rendering.

 ```cpp
 {% include_relative samples/Binaural_1_Basics.cpp %}